DucLS/doorhub/README.md

-### This project is a lading page using HTML/CSS/SaSS.
-Not responsive for mobile.
+### This project is a landing page using HTML/CSS/SaSS and fontawesomeicon.
-### Using fontawesomeicon
+### Not responsive for mobile.
 ### Link demo: https://ducls.github.io/doorhub/